-Recently, our entire staff at The Bluffs Pet Clinic acquired our Fear Free certification, and we’re proud to tell you more about what this means and how it can help your pet!
+Recently, The Bluffs Pet Clinic acquired our Fear Free certification, and we’re both excited and proud to tell you more about what this means for our clinic and how it helps your pet!

-There’s something about taking your pet to the vet (especially the family cat) that evokes trepidation.
-You may have lucked out with the most friendly, fearless dog or cat around, but for many pets, change – coupled with a new environment – can be scary.
+For many pet owners, something about taking your pet to the vet (especially the family cat) that evokes trepidation.
+You may have lucked out with the most friendly, fearless dog or cat around, but for many pets, the sites, smells, and overall bustle of an office visit can be overwhelming.

-Based on the findings of veterinarian Dr. Marty Becker, Fear Free is a program that responds to the emotional wellbeing of pet patients.
+Based on the findings of veterinarian Dr. Marty Becker, the Fear Free program responds to the emotional wellbeing of pet patients.
 Studies from Bayer Veterinary Healthcare in 2014 found that 37 percent of dog owners and 58 percent of cat owners reported their pets were afraid of going to the vet.

 What’s alarming about these statistics is that for many pet owners, their pets do not receive preventive care, which is necessary to maintain good health.
 In some cases, this may also mean a disease or other condition goes untreated.